Movement Enhances Brain Functioning

 Cross-lateral movement is crucial for learning.
 Cross lateral movements are those in which arms and legs cross over the midline (imaginary line that divides the body into right and left sides) of the body.
 The left side of the brain controls the right side of the body, and the right side of the brain controls the left side.
 When arms and legs cross the body’s midline, the two sides have to communicate.
 This integration of both sides of the brain facilitates learning

-These are some of my favorite cross-lateral moves that I incorporate into my yoga classes.
+These are some of my favorite cross-lateral moves that I incorporate into my aerial yoga classes.

 Dead Bug